DanEager19/ChefBot/README.md

 # ChefBot
-Cooking and Gardening Club Discord bot reminder. auth.json not included as it contains the API token.
+ - Cooking and Gardening Club Discord bot reminder.
+ - auth.json excluded as it contains sensitive info.
-Node files also not include to prevent fluff.
+ - Node files also excluded to prevent bloat.